stasquatch/stasquatch/README.md

 **Pronouns**: she/her

 You can call me Stacy, Stace, or Stasquatch.
-I'm currently a senior full-stack engineer at Flatfile with a slant towards front-end.
+I'm currently a senior full-stack engineer at LaunchDarkly, contributing to golang and react codebases.
 Previously, I've worked at HashiCorp and CardinalCommerce/Visa.
 In my previous careers, I worked as a graphic designer, marketer, and copywriter.

 **Fast facts:**